egXcoder/Study-Repository/ccna/tcp.md

 - Sender always send segments in order according to the byte stream
 - Receiver may receive buffers out-of-order segments
 - Receiver will reassemble them to get them back in order

+//TODO: you say 4 way handshake, but i saw only two??